 Here’s an example to help you better understand what intuitive design is and how you can use it to your benefit.

 Designed for an eatery, the primary purpose of this page is to highlight the services a restaurant provides.
-Instead of creating different pages for everything, this page showcases different services provided by the restaurant.
-The black and white design makes it even more intuitive.
+Instead of creating different pages for everything, this page showcases the restaurant’s different services.
+The black-and-white design makes it even more intuitive.

 That said, follow these two strategies to get the most out of this web design trend: